lecramyajiv/fonts-arkandis/README.md

 Arkandis Digital Foundry [ADF] offers a large collection of high quality fonts for publication and open source programs.
-The fonts are created with the aim to allow artistic creativity in publications for those cannot afford commercial fonts.
+The fonts are created with the aim to allow artistic creativity in publications for those who cannot afford commercial fonts.
 The second is to protect the works of professional font foundries and designers from the illegal use of their fonts in publications or for commercial use by providing these free alternatives.